-In April 2016 the International Accounting Standards Board (IASB) issued clarifications to IFRS 15.
+In April 2016, the International Accounting Standards Board (IASB) issued clarifications to IFRS 15.
 These amendments are intended to clarify the certain requirements of IFRS 15, not to change the standard.
 The amendments are affective as of 1 January 2018 which is the effective date of IFRS 15.
-The amendments are still subject to endorsement by the EU.
+The EU has endorsed the amendments.

-During 2016, company's management made a high-level impact assessment of the effects of the new standard and its clarifications on the consolidated financial statements.
-According to the current view of the management, no significant impact on the consolidated financial statements is expected when the new IFRS 15 standard becomes effective.
+The Group plans to adopt the new standard on the required effective date using the modified retrospective method.
+During 2016, company's management made a high-level impact assessment of the effects of the IFRS 15 standard and its clarifications on the consolidated financial statements, and this was continued with a more detailed analysis in 2017.
+According to the estimate of company's management the new standard will not have an effect on the consolidated financial statements.